srivatsa2/web-bot/README.md

      ENTER BACK

-  If you select third option then again it will ask to enter country name : Like 'country countryname'.
+  IF YOU SELECT THIRD OPTION THEN AGAIN IT WILL ASK TO ENTER COUNTRY NAME : Like 'country countryname'.

    * THEN IT WILL GIVES A REPORT ON COVID-19 REPORT.